breezeight/nicola_blog/_guides/2014-03-15-opsworks-introduction.markdown

 # OpsWorks under the hood
 ref: AWS OpsWorks Under the Hood (DMG304) | AWS re:Invent 2013 [video](https://www.youtube.com/watch?v=913oT6xV-Qk) and [slide](http://www.slideshare.net/AmazonWebServices/aws-opsworks-under-the-hood-dmg304-aws-reinvent-2013)

-## Chef Server VS OpsWorks
+## Chef Server VS OpsWorks (with chef 11.10)

-OpsWorks doesn't use chef-client and chef-server.
-OpsWorks use an opswork-agent installed on each instance and a custom server.
-The opsworks-agent is similar to chef-client.
+OpsWorks doesn't use chef-server but implements a custom server.

-Basically the chef-client is a small superset of the chef-solo tool features.
-It periodically pools the chef-server and instantiate a chef run when there is a new update.
+OpsWorks use an opswork-agent installed on each instance to talk with the custom server.
+The opsworks-agent use the chef-client to execute a chef-run.
+The chef-client is a small superset of the chef-solo tool features, it periodically pools the chef-server and instantiate a chef run when there is a new update.
 Opsworks-agent do the same with the Opsworks server.

+The main difference between OpsWorks and Opscode ends when the chef-client is started.
+From that point onwards they behaves the same.

+NOTE: previous version of the opsworks stack wraps chef-solo

+Useful directories:

+* /opt/aws/opsworks/ : directory with chef and opsworks binaries and cookbooks
+* /opt/aws/opsworks/current/bin/chef_command_wrapper.sh : a wrapper to
+execute chef commands and save logs

 **TODO** the OpsWorks team claim to use a push model but the opsworks-agent.process_command.log has tons of this log "Polling for command to process".
 I don't understand why this should not be a polling model...